 One Ocean Expeditions’ commitment to education, science, culture and sharing the history of the Polar Regions is something to be very proud of.
 Over the last few years we have established a wide selection of youth programming such as internships with the Nunavut Arctic College, specific development programs on family departures or carrying university programs in attendance of university teachers.

-In our latest youth project, the New Zealand Antarctic Heritage Trust is recruiting young explorers to join the Antarctic Peninsula & Mt Scott Expedition in February 2017.
+In one of our youth project, the New Zealand Antarctic Heritage Trust recruited young explorers to join the Antarctic Peninsula & Mt Scott Expedition in February 2017.

 The young explorers must be in good health, familiar with the use of crampons, ice-axe or had some experience with climbing ropes, a citizen or permanent resident of New Zealand, and between the ages of 20-30.